ts-pro/vue-eternal-loading/docs/index.md

 # Introduction

-**Vue-eternal-loading** is a simple component for creating infinity scroll pagination.
-It is written on TypeScript for Vue 3.
+**Vue-eternal-loading** is a simple component for creating infinite scroll pagination.
+It is written in TypeScript for Vue 3.